ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_coding_exercise.md

 #### Value

-As a Store Owner, I want to be able to set the current inventory of my products
+As a Store Owner, I want to be able to set the current inventory of my products.

 #### Acceptance Criteria

 * For a selected product...
-  * I should be able to set and update the quanitity
+  * I should be able to set and update the quanitity.
-  * If I enter a quantity of zero, assume that means it's out of stock
+  * If I enter a quantity of zero, assume that means it's out of stock.

 ### User Story #3: Ability to Create a Markdown Strategy